 DON’T: Get attached

 One trick that auctioneers use to get bids is to help people imagine themselves behind the wheel, or driving the new acquisition away to the resale lot.
-The more you think of the car as your own, the more you are likely to overvalue it.
+The more you think of the government auction cars as your own, the more you are likely to overvalue it.
 Don’t allow yourself to get too attached to anything so that you can keep a clear head in the bidding.

 DON’T: Forget to check the VIN numbers